 Southern Belize is currently seeing numerous developments.
 Most are in Seine Bight village and Placencia village.
 Placencia, a thin, twisted peninsula in the southern Belize, has continued to grow in popularity with foreign homebuyers.

-Prices in southern Belize are about 40% lower than those on Ambergris Caye.
-However, southern Belize prices have risen continously in the past years.
+Prices in southern Belize, except Placencia,remain about 40% lower than those on Ambergris Caye.
+However, southern Belize prices have risen continuously in the past years.
 A two-bedroom oceanfront condominium unit is priced between US$350,000 and US$450,000, according to Dan Dunbar of CPC Real Estate Solutions.
-On the other hand, prices of oceanfront lots range from US$150,000 to US$250,000.
+Prices of oceanfront lots range from US$150,000 to US$250,000.

 Buyers beware!
 In Belize, there are two prices for everything-the local price and the "rich foreigner" price.
 Since majority of properties for sale are not advertised, the best way to get a feel of the difference between the Belizean price and the non-Belizean price is to travel to the country and spend time there.